What is an institutional loan, and should you consider one?

 Institutional loans vs. other student loans

-When it comes to student loans, it’s always best to start with federal student loans because they generally don’t require a credit check, have standardized interest rates for all who qualify and come with several features that can make repayment easier.
+When it comes to student loans, it’s always best to start with federal student loans because they generally have lower interest rates (especially for borrowers with fair or poor credit), are heavily regulated to protect borrowers and have income-based repayment options.

-However, if you’ve run out of federal financial aid, you may want to compare institutional loans and private student loans to see how their features compare.
+However, if you’ve run out of federal financial aid, you may want to compare institutional loans and private student loans.
 In particular, you’ll want to look at the following:

 - Credit and income requirements